-Finding 2021-003 - Internal Control Over Significant Accounts (Repeat Finding) Material Weakness
+Finding 2022-003 - Internal Control Over Significant Accounts (Repeat Finding) Significant Deficiency

-During the course of our engagement, we noted the School District did not have an adequately designed system of internal controls over significant accounts and processes.
+During the course of the prior year engagement, the auditors noted the School District did not have an adequately designed system of internal controls over significant accounts and processes.
 General ledger accounts are not reconciled to underlying subsidiary records on a regular basis by internal staff members.
-We, as auditors, proposed material adjustments to taxes receivable, capital assets and pension related liabilities.
+The auditors proposed material adjustments to taxes receivable, capital assets and pension related liabilities.

-We recommend management take steps to possess the necessary knowledge and accounting expertise to appropriately design and implement an effective system of internal controls that will prevent, detect and correct potential misstatements of significant accounts.
+The auditors recommended management take steps to possess the necessary knowledge and accounting expertise to appropriately design and implement an effective system of internal controls that will prevent, detect and correct potential misstatements of significant accounts.